bvirxx/bLUe_PYSIDE/README.md

  3D LUTs and 2.5D LUTs.

 A 3D LUT is represented by a 3D cube of color nodes.
-Image pixels are associated to nodes, based on their color, and modifications (change in output colors) are applied to each node individually, giving full control over colors.
+Image pixels are associated to nodes, based on their color, and changes are applied to each node individually, giving full control over colors.
 However, for photo editing, aesthetic considerations show that modifications should not depend on the pixel brightnesses.
-A 3D LUT respecting this constraint is called 2.5D LUT. bLUe creates interactive 2.5D LUTs which can be edited by selecting, grouping and moving nodes over a (hue, saturation) color wheel.
+A 3D LUT respecting this constraint is called 2.5D LUT. bLUe creates interactive 2.5D LUTs which can be edited by selecting, grouping and moving nodes as control points over a (hue, saturation) color wheel.
+Nodes are bound to an elastic grid and a grid smoothing algorithm is provided to even the changes in color.

-Regarding raw file development, bLue provides full support for dng/dcp camera profiles : the same profile can be applied to several images, to obtain uniform results with a significant saving in time.
+bLue supports dng/dcp camera profiles for the development of raw images : the same profile can be applied to several images, to obtain uniform results with a significant saving in time.

 The program is fully modular : controls are implemented as independent